Welcome to YMCA Home Child Care

 To register, parents/guardians must sign a copy of the registration package.
 All forms must be returned within 48 business hours of receiving the registration package from the YMCA Home Consultant to secure your child(ren)'s start date.
 All forms must be completed, including payment authorization, immunization record and emergency information.

-Refunds for child care fees will not be processed for the following: missed days, vacation, sick days, or inclement weather closures.
+Refunds for child care fees will not be processed for the following: missed days, vacation, sick days or any unscheduled program closures beyond our control.
 Operating costs are based on the number of children enrolled.

 If you require changes to your current program registration these requests can be made by using the Licensed Home Change Request Form.
 Registration changes include family/child contact information, emergency contact information, and changes to program type (part-time to full-time).
 Please allow 10 business days for changes to the program type to take place.